 - Technicians can attach photos to the report to show the condition of the machine, allowing for greater accountability and helping senior technicians see what is going on before they go onto the floor.
 This can save a lot of time.

 - Checklists can be automatically generated from templates and then customized for your specific equipment.

-- Your EAM system can record data, tracking whether employees are completing tasks, tracking when machines break (and thus allowing you to optimize maintenance schedules and create a better maintenance plan).
+- Your EAM system can record data, track whether employees are completing tasks, tracking when machines break (and thus allow you to optimize maintenance schedules and create a better maintenance plan).

-- Workers can use their phone to read a QR code on the machine, which automatically pulls up the checklist they need.
+- Workers can use their phones to read a QR code on the machine, which automatically pulls up the checklist they need.

-- The system can send alerts when a machine is due for regular maintenance, making sure that the right people know, or even adding it to an individual worker's checklists.
+- The system can send alerts when a machine is due for regular maintenance, making sure that the right people know, or even add it to an individual worker's checklists.

 - The supervisor or planner can quickly create a work order when an employee marks "fail"on a pass/fail checklist as data is handled in real-time.
 This can significantly reduce downtime.

 - Digital checklists can easily include photos or diagrams to show new techs what the machine should look like.
 This can be complicated with physical checklists, especially when they need to be updated.

 - For some facilities, significant amounts of paper can be saved by not printing off checklists, especially when they have to be updated fairly regularly.